 CMS (Centers for Medicare and Medicaid Services)

-government regulatory board for Medicare and Medicaid
+The government agency for Medicare and Medicaid.

 CPT® (Current Procedural Terminology)

 The set of standard procedure codes used in the medical industry.